mb-0/plex-gentoo-ebuilds/README.md

 Then, git clone this into your overlay dir, so you have a structure like /usr/local/portage/media-tv/plex-media-server/...

 From that point on, emerge plex-media-server should be ok.

+# Thanks
+Work is based on megacoffee initial ebuilds, many thanks for that!